-The Commonwealth failed to file event notices in June 2017 when the S&P Global Ratings rating on certain insured special obligation bonds payable from the Convention Center Fund was lowered from AA- to A and in December 2017 when the insurer asked that the rating on such bonds be withdrawn.
+The Commonwealth failed to file event notices in June 2017 when the S&P Global Ratings rating on certain insured special obligation bonds payable from the Convention Center Fund was lowered from AA- to A and in December, 2017 when the insurer asked that the rating on such bonds be withdrawn.
 The Commonwealth has filed notices of all such rating changes with respect to the bonds that are currently outstanding.

-Certain annual financial information and audited financial statements of the Commonwealth were not properly linked to certain Commonwealth contract assistance bonds and certain CTF Bonds.
+Pursuant to its continuing disclosure undertakings with respect to its general obligation bonds, the Commonwealth filed fiscal 2014 annual financial information on March 27, 2015; however, there was a failure to link the filing to certain CUSIP numbers for Commonwealth general obligation bonds issued from October 29, 2014 through December 31, 2014.
+In addition, certain annual financial information and audited financial statements of the Commonwealth were not properly linked to certain Commonwealth contract assistance bonds and certain CTF Bonds.
 Corrective filings have since been posted to EMMA.